We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 What About Zoom's AI Companion?

 Zoom launched AI Companion as their built-in AI assistant.
 It generates meeting summaries and can answer questions about the meeting.
-However, there are important differences:
+It's a genuine step forward from raw transcripts - but it has structural limitations that become apparent as soon as you try to use it for anything beyond single-meeting review.

 AI Companion is Zoom-only.
 If your team also uses Google Meet or Microsoft Teams (and most do, especially for external calls), you need separate tools for each platform.
-IceCubes works across all three from a single extension.
+Your conversation intelligence is fractured across ecosystems before it even starts.
+IceCubes works across all three platforms from a single extension, with one unified archive and one AI layer that can analyze across all of them.

 Limited language support for AI output.
 IceCubes can generate summaries and insights in over 50 languages, which matters for global teams where the meeting happens in English but the note consumer prefers their native language.